yashtomer/ai-with-sql/ai-sql/README.md

 1.  **Backend API (FastAPI):**
     *   Exposes endpoints for listing databases, tables, and columns.
-    *   Handles the logic for generating SQL queries using an OpenAI-compatible API (supports Together, Groq, Fireworks, DeepInfra, Mistral, and others).
-Defaults to an open-source model hosted on Together AI.
+    *   Handles the logic for generating SQL queries using Groq.
     *   Executes the generated queries against the database.
     *   Provides optimization suggestions.